VitoVan/calm/README.md

 Default: 42

-This variable only works on the web, for desktop platform, please check `*calm-delay*`.
+This variable only works on the web, for the desktop platform, please check `*calm-delay*`.

 #### Drawing on Canvas